absinthe-graphql/absinthe/guides/tutorial/query-arguments.md

 end
 ```

-In GraphQL you define your arguments ahead of time---just like your
-return values.
-This powers a number of very helpful features.
-To see
-them at work, let's look at our resolver.
+Now lets use the argument in our resolver.
 In `blog_web/resolvers/accounts.ex`:

 ```elixir
 defmodule BlogWeb.Resolvers.Accounts do